The Nation (Malawi): Fuko

-The Nation launched its Chewa language and Tumbuka language development paper online which it distributes for free in rural areas.
-The paper partners with United Nations Population Fund, Total Land Care, Malawi Rural Finance Company and Pride Malawi.
+The Nation launched its Chewa language and Tumbuka language development paper online, which it distributes for free in rural areas.
+The paper partners with the United Nations Population Fund, Total Land Care, Malawi Rural Finance Company, and Pride Malawi.

 Nations Publications Limited

 The Nation and Weekend Nation are publications of Nations Publication Limited (NPL), which is located in Blantyre.
 NPL's parent company was founded by Aleke Banda after the 1993 referendum in Malawi.
-It was started with eight employees.
-This included Ken Lipenga, who served as the editor in chief until 1995.
-Its initial assets consisted of one car, two computers and two telephones.
-It currently has offices in Blantyre, Lilongwe, Mzuzu and Zomba.
+It started with eight employees.
+This included Ken Lipenga, who served as the editor-in-chief until 1995.
+Its initial assets consisted of one car, two computers, and two telephones.
+It currently has offices in Blantyre, Lilongwe, Mzuzu, and Zomba.

 Banda became the country's former agriculture minister and former vice president of the United Democratic Front (Malawi).
-In 2010, Mbumba Banda, Aleke Banda's daughter became the managing director after the death of her father.
+In 2010, Mbumba Banda, Aleke Banda's daughter, became the managing director after the death of her father.